Penny Endersby: Education and early career

-Endersby grew up in north London and was educated at Haberdashers' Aske's School for Girls, Elstree.
+"Penny" Endersby grew up in north London and was educated at Haberdashers' Aske's School for Girls, Elstree.
 She studied Natural Sciences at the University of Cambridge, and was a member of Newnham College.
 She remains an associate of Newnham.
 Here she became interested in materials science and metallurgy.
 She was sponsored by British Gas, researching fuel cells.
-After graduating she joined the Royal Armament and Research Development Establishment in 1993.
+After graduating, she joined the Royal Armament and Research Development Establishment in 1993.

 Research

-Endersby, a researcher specialising in armour and explosives, served at the Royal Armament and Research Development Establishment, becoming the "UK expert on electric and intelligent armours".
-She was appointed as the department manager at the Defence Science and Technology Laboratory in 2009.
+Endersby started her career as a researcher specialising in armour and explosives.
+She served at the Royal Armament and Research Development Establishment, becoming the "UK expert on electric and intelligent armours".

+She was appointed as the department manager at the Defence Science and Technology Laboratory at Porton Down in 2009.

 She began to focus on C4ISR and cyber security.
+She served on the board of Ploughshare Innovations, the Ministry of Defence (United Kingdom) technology transfer office.

-She holds a Royal Academy of Engineering visiting professorship at the University of Southampton.
+She holds visiting professorships at University of Southampton in computer science and at Exeter University in Physics and the Environment.
 Endersby was made division head of Cyber and Information Systems Division at the Defence Science and Technology Laboratory in 2015.
 She was involved in their International Women's Day celebrations.

-She joined the council of the Institute of Physics in 2017.
-Endersby was appointed as chief executive at the Met Office in December 2018; she is the first woman to fill that role.
-She serves on the board of Ploughshare Innovations, the Ministry of Defence (United Kingdom) technology transfer office.
+One of the first engineers chartered to the Institute of Physics (IoP), Endersby joined the council of the IoP in 2017.

+Endersby was appointed chief executive at the Met Office in December 2018, the first woman to fill that role.